MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

 1. After reviewing the **about_Comparison_Operators** file, you should learn that typical operators are not case-sensitive.
 Specific case-sensitive operators are provided in **about_Comparison_Operators**.

-1. To display the **COMPUTERNAME** environment variable, in the console, enter the following command, and then select Enter:
+1. To display the **COMPUTERNAME** environment variable, in the console, enter the following command, and then press the Enter key:

    ```ps
    $env:computername